 3. Ability to answer research questions with greater rigor

-Another characteristic of observation methods is their ability to answer research questions with greater rigor.
+Another characteristic is their ability to answer research questions with greater rigor.
 Using the right tools for observation, quantitative observation can be a breeze.

 When selecting the method, make sure to identify the research questions.
 In situations where you are unsure about which one to choose, consult with your professor for help.
-The most important thing to remember when deciding on an observation method is that you’re working with data from a real situation.
+The most important thing to remember when deciding is that you’re working with data from a real situation.

 The Best Types of Observation

 They are often more efficient for analysis than naturalistic observations.
-Here are the two main types of observation methods.
+Here are the two main types of observations.
 Let’s examine each type in more detail.
-The best type of observation method depends on the type of study, the research question, and the researchers’ preferences.
+The best one depends on the type of study, the research question, and the researchers’ preferences.